Updated May 12, 2022

 You can pick between roller skates and rollerblades, and there are special prices for birthday parties or skaters who bring their own equipment.
 It’s a terrific way to burn off a bit of energy or kill time when the weather is too hot or too cold to be outdoors.
 For skate times and fee info, go here.

-This one made the list for both kids even though it’s currently 85-degrees outside and we’re all wearing shorts.
+This one makes the list for both kids even when it’s 85-degrees outside and we’re all wearing shorts.
 “In the winter I like inner-tubing, snowboarding, and skiing at Mt.
 Bachelor,” shared the 13-year-old, though his sister was quick to point out the warm-weather options, too.
 “Bachelor is fun if you like hiking,” she added.